fromothers/www.maxhallinan.com/posts/_posts/2018-01-31-critique-of-a-code-meme.md

 ---
 layout: post
 tags: [elm, programming]
-title: Critique of a Code Meme
+title: "Critique of a code meme"
 ---

 _The examples here are written in Elm, the original language of the RemoteData